pgaljan/JsonJuggler/README.md

 ![image](https://user-images.githubusercontent.com/11296072/131570984-45c40bfc-adb2-4194-b63a-116112bd387b.png)

 **Notes**:
-- Text in boxes are CSV, and can be copied out and into tabular format (on windows, at least)
+- Text in boxes are tab delimited, and can be copied out and into tabular format (on windows, at least)

 ## dashboard sheet
 ### Cluster level information